adisahay/OpenDay/README.md

 # OpenDay
 Move your school to the cloud
-* Manage admissions for new students
+* Manage admission of students
-* Manage onboarding of new teachers
+* Manage onboarding of teachers
+* Create classrooms and assign class teachers
 * Enable teachers to mark attendance or notify parents